freenet/freenet-core/docs/src/docker.md

 Requires that Docker be installed and working.
 Then, in the root directory of the repo:

-To build the docker locutus container:
+To build the docker freenet container:

 ```sh
 cd docker